yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Power_Management/pm_sw_arch.rst

 Overview
 ********

-TI AM62 family of devices support multiple Suspend-to-RAM modes, including Deep Sleep and MCU Only as described in :ref:`Low Power Modes<lpm_modes>` section.
+TI AM62 family of devices support multiple Suspend-to-RAM modes, including DeepSleep and MCU Only as described in :ref:`Low Power Modes<lpm_modes>` section.
 The SoC consumes very low power overall yet it is not completely shut off in these modes.
-For example, during Deep Sleep, certain IPs
+For example, during DeepSleep, certain IPs
 (depending on the power domain to which then belong) will lose context on suspend.
 S/W should save and restore the context as required across state transitions.
 DDR is in self- refresh to allow context saving.